zaiquiriw/ml-portfolio/README.md

 - [ ] Finish setting up the main site at [zaiquiriw.github.io](zaiquiriw.github.io), goals can be found [here](https://github.com/zaiquiriw/zaiquiriw.github.io)
 - [ ] Port theme and set up Mkdocs
 	- [ ] Set up Mkdocs build action
+		- [ ] Must use absolute file paths until I change because I do not want to touch a jekyll config file for fixing relative file paths
 	- [ ] Decide whether to build site in `gh-pages` branch or in `/(root)`
 	- [ ] Host resources both as navigable html files, and link to pdfs.
 	- [ ] I want to figure out how to easily format a download link in a markdown page, after the static generator has converted it to html.
 [Saving this!](https://downgit.github.io/#/home)